-For those of you who follow along with the January Cure each year, you know that sometimes the best advice comes from other readers.
-From tips for deep-cleaning and decluttering to strategies you can implement in your day-to-day life, here are some of the very best ideas straight from the comments section of this year's January Cure posts.
+For those of you who follow along with our cleaning tips, you know that sometimes the best advice comes from other readers.
+From tips for deep-cleaning and decluttering to strategies you can implement in your day-to-day life, here are some of the very best ideas straight from the Apartment Therapy comments section.

 Everything you need to know about decluttering makeup: